microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 For more information on submodules read [this chapter](http://git-scm.com/book/en/v2/Git-Tools-Submodules) from the Git book and search the Web.

+## Using Typewriter

+Typewriter is a new solution for generating code files using the GraphODataTemplateWriter and VIPR.
+It is an executable that is intended to simplify the generation of code files.
+Build the solution to find the typewriter executable in `\MSGraph-SDK-Code-Generator\src\Typewriter\bin\Release`.
+The typewriter run options are:

+* **-l**, **-language**:  The target language for the generated code files.
+The values can be: `Android`, `Java`, `ObjC`, `CSharp`, `PHP`, `Python`, `TypeScript`, or `GraphEndpointList`.
+The default value is `CSharp`.
+This is not applicable when only generating clean and annotated metadata as specified by the `-generationmode Metadata` option.
+* **-m**, **-metadata**: The local file path or URL to the target input metadata.
+The default value is `https://graph.microsoft.com/v1.0/$metadata`.
+This value is required.
+* **-v**, **-verbosity**: The log verbosity level.
+The values can be: `Minimal`, `Info`, `Debug`, or `Trace`.
+The default value is `Minimal`.
+* **-o**, **-output**: Specifies the path to the output folder.
+The default value is the directory that contains typewriter.exe.
+The structure and contents of the output directory will be different based on the `-generationmode` and `-language` options.
+* **-d**, **-docs**: Specifies the path to the local root of the [microsoft-graph-docs](https://github.com/microsoftgraph/microsoft-graph-docs) repo.
+The default value is the directory that contains typewriter.exe.
+The documentation is parsed to provide documentation annotations to the metadata which is then used to add doc comments in the generated code files.
+This option is required when using `-generationmode` values of `Metadata` or `Full`.
+* **-g**, **-generationmode**: Specifies the generation mode.
+The values can be: `Full`, `Metadata`, or `Files`. `Full` (default) generation mode produces the output code files by cleaning the input metadata, parsing the documentation, and adding annotations before generating the output files. `Metadata` generation mode produces an output metadata file by cleaning metadata, documentation parsing, and adding documentation annotations. `Files` generation mode produces code files from an input metadata and bypasses the cleaning, documentation parsing, and adding documentation annotations.
+* **-f**, **-outputMetadataFileName**: The base output metadata filename.
+Only applicable for `-generationmode Metadata`.
+The default value is `cleanMetadataWithDescriptions` which is used with the value of the `-endpointVersion` to generate a metadata file named `cleanMetadataWithDescriptionsv1.0.xml`.
+* **-e**, **-endpointVersion**: The endpoint version used when naming a metadata file.
+Expected values are `v1.0` and `beta`.
+Only applicable for `-generationmode Metadata`.

+### Example typewriter usage

+#### Generate TypeScript typings from a CSDL (metadata) file without cleaning or annotating the CSDL.

+The output will go in to the `outputTypeScript` directory.

+`.\typewriter.exe -v Info -m D:\cleanMetadataWithDescriptions_v10.xml -o outputTypeScript -l TypeScript -g Files`

+#### Clean and annotate a metadata file with documentation annotations sourced from the documentation repo

+The output metadata file will go in to the `output2` directory.
+The output metadata file will be named `cleanMetadataWithDescriptionsv1.0.xml` based on the default values.

+`.\typewriter.exe -v Info -m D:\v1.0_2018_10_23_source.xml -o output2 -d D:\repos\microsoft-graph-docs -g Metadata`

+#### Generate C# code files from the metadata that will be cleaned and annotated with documentation annotations sourced from the documentation repo

+The output C# code files will go in to the `output` directory.

+`.\typewriter.exe -v Info -m D:\v1.0_2018_10_23_source.xml -o output -l CSharp -d D:\repos\microsoft-graph-docs -g Full`

 ## Using Vipr with this Writer

 1. Build the solution in Visual Studio.